Homosexuality in the Animal kingdom

 Homosexuality has been observed in most vertebrate groups, and also among insects, spiders, crustaceans, octopi and parasitic worms.
-The phenomenon has been reported in more than 1500 animal species, and is well documented for 500 of them, but the real extent is probably much higher.
+The phenomenon has been reported in close to 1000* animal species, and is well documented for half that number, but the real extent is probably much higher.

 The frequency of homosexuality varies from species to species.
 In some species, homosexuality has never been reported, while in others the entire species is bisexual.
 In zoos around 1 in 5 pairs of king penguins are of the same sex.
 The record is held by orange fronted parakeets, where roughly half of all pairs in captivity are of the same sex.